 - Enable USB debugging mode on your device.
 To do so, you need to enable developer options first.
 Go to settings > system > about device > tap build number for 7 times.
 You will have developer options enabled under settings > system > developer options.
 Open developer options now and enable USB debugging mode.

-- Use original data cable to establish connection between your PC and your phone.
+- Use original data cable to establish a connection between your PC and your phone.

 - While using Odin3, disable Samsung Kies, Windows Firewall or any Anti-Virus if you’ve enabled.